alfredohernandezinostroza/MetaSpread/paper.md

 - **Load an existing simulation** The user can select *Load Simulation* from the main menu, and an existing simulation will be loaded, and continued for further time steps with the same parameters in its *configs.csv* file.
 The only parameters that the user has to select are the new temporal resolution and the maximum extra steps for the simulation to run.

 - **Post-process data from a simulation** The generated *CellsData.csv* contains the information of every cancer cell at every time step and every grid of the simulation.
 In order to facilitate the study of the results, we provide with several post-processing methods: Data analysis, Graphical analysis and Video generation.

+  - Besides, the ECM and MMP2 folders will contain the values of both abiotic factors for each time step, no postprocessing needed.

+  - The vasculature folder will contain several *.json* files with the state of the vasculature at each time step.
+That is, they will contain a dictionary showing the clusters that were present at each time step.
+Further information can be extracted by using the **data analysis** option.

+  - The folder *Time when grids got populated* will have a file that will simply show the time step for which each grid got populated.

 - **Data analysis:** several results will be summarized in *.csv* files, such as the vasculature and tumor dynamics.

   - The files that account for cell growth, vasculature evolution, and tumor radius and diameter evolution consist of columns that register the state of a metric in each time step along the simulation.
 These easily allows plotting graphs of dynamics later on.

   - The tumor growth files consist of 8 rows, where each 4 pairs correspond to the x and y coordinates of an agent in the simulation.
 The order of the rows from top to bottom correspond to mesenchymal, epithelial, normal vasculature points and ruptured vasculature points.
 These allow for easily plotting the positions of the agents, and thus, the state of the tumor, at each time step.

   - The histogram files consists of two columns: one for the bins, and one for the frequency.
 The bins are for accounting the amount of grid points that have X amount of cells.

 - **Graphical analysis:** in order to run this step, it is necessary to run the data analysis option first.
 When selected, plots of the tumor distribution, ECM, MMP-2 for each grid for all the amount of time points specified by the user will be produced.
 Furthermore, it will also produce other plots such as the dynamics of the cells in the vasculature, histograms of the cell number distribution over grid points, radius and diameter of the tumor over time, and cells number growth over time (total size of the tumor in each grid).